-Canon 5D Mark IV versus Sony A99 II
+Canon 5D Mark IV vs Sony A99 II

-The Canon EOS 5D Mark IV and the Sony Alpha ALT-A99 II are two professional cameras that were revealed to the public, respectively, in August 2016 and September 2016.
+The Canon EOS 5D Mark IV and the Sony Alpha ALT-A99 II are two professional cameras that were announced, respectively, in August 2016 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Canon 5D Mark IV and the Sony A99 II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark IV and the Sony A99 II.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably smaller (15 percent) than the Canon 5D Mark IV.
 Moreover, the A99 II is markedly lighter (5 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.